esin87/plant_mom/README.md

-# plant_mom
+# Plant Mom

-all the plant care tips a plant mom needs
+All the plant care tips a plant mom needs.

+## Technical Details

+Built using Python, Django, and PostgreSQL.